 Building Information Modeling (BIM) Risks

-Building information modeling (BIM) software has become one great tool allowing reduced construction cost and speeding up construction projects.
-BIM has the potential to avoid mistakes if a genuine planning effort between team member is carefully reviewed and shared.
-BIM software can break down and provide a better understanding of the construction project, that can be implemented by contractors and subcontractors.
+Building information modeling (BIM) software is a tool that allows for reduced construction cost and speeding up construction projects.
+BIM has the potential to avoid mistakes if a genuine planning effort between team members is carefully reviewed and shared.
+BIM software can break down components of the job and provide a better understanding of the construction project that can be implemented by contractors and subcontractors.
 When used appropriately, BIM can reduce construction time, costs, and claims.
-But, what happens when a BIM is not carefully shared and explain to all construction members?

-One important issue when implementing BIM as an integral part of your project is the collaboration and access to the model by everyone involved during the construction stages.
-While Architects can use BIM to generate a great building, reducing costs and material, if the thought approach when the building is being designed is not transmitted to the GC, then claims and problems will arise.
+One important issue when implementing BIM as an integral part of your project is the collaboration between everyone involved during the construction stages.
+While architects can use BIM to generate a great building model that reduces costs and materials, if the general contractor (GC) is not in on the plan, then claims and problems will arise.

-Who should hold liability if the building fails to comply with the recent or latest construction codes?
-Is that the GC'S responsibility?
-Is the Architect's failure to comply held him liable?
+Who should hold liability if the building fails to comply with the latest construction codes?
 There is a thin line between responsibilities since each party has participated in planning stages, revisions and input to the BIM model.
 In some instances, legal issues could become triggered by claims presented by the GC, due to misrepresentation or faulty designs.
 These types of errors could represent additional legal fees that were not contemplated in the original contract, reducing or minimizing the savings generated by the BIM process.

-While BIM implementation on construction projects might present an idea of the total expected construction costs, it might not be real.
-BIM allows you to estimate the most accurate building cost-to-complete, it will not consider actual price variation from emerging market, such as metals, petroleum-derivative products, high gas prices, and other natural disasters affecting manufacturer’s plant.
+While BIM implementation on construction projects might present an idea of the total expected construction costs, they may not reflect the real cost.
+BIM allows you to estimate the most accurate building cost-to-complete, but it will not consider actual price variation from emerging market like metals and petroleum-derivative products, politically-vulnerable commodities such as oil, and uncontrollable events like natural disasters.

-The following hints can be vital to reducing errors and risks presented while using BIM in your project:
+The following tips can be vital to reducing some errors and risks common to using BIM:

-- BIM team leader must be a technology-wise individual
+- The BIM team leader must be a technology-wise individual.

-- BIM group members must be able to communicate every single idea that they identify can be implemented
+- BIM group members must be able to freely communicate their ideas.

-- Identify capable contractors that can build using BIM.
-Unfortunately, BIM is not made for everyone
+- Ensure your contractors can build using BIM.
+Unfortunately, BIM is not made for everyone.

-Using BIM in construction projects has become the norm and a requirement for some US federal agencies, But is this the end?
-No, BIM can also be used with the Integrated Project Delivery system to minimize claims and potential issues.
-Some key specific legal clauses can be incorporated in the construction and design contracts to distribute or penalize professional firms participating under the IPD for issues related to project's development.
-Communication between team member is the key to success either using BIM, or BIM-IPD in your construction project.
+Using BIM in construction projects has become the norm and a requirement for some US federal agencies.
+BIM can also be used with the Integrated Project Delivery system to minimize claims and potential issues.
+Some key specific legal clauses can also be incorporated into the construction and design contracts.
+As with BIM, good communication between team members is the key to success when using BIM-IPD in your construction project.